sje30/cnw/cnw.md

 # Prelim

+**This year the session is online... we will take a ten minute break in the middle.**

 <!-- - Tick/add your name on the sign-up sheet. -->
 - In case of fire/emergency: nearest fire-exit is on basement level, walking back the way we came.